-Stocks tick higher after US jobs report hits sweet spot
+Stocks approach record after US jobs report hits sweet spot

-NEW YORK (AP) — Stocks rose Friday morning after a better-than-expected report on U.S. jobs eased worries that the economy is slowing too sharply.
+NEW YORK (AP) — Stocks climbed Friday morning after a better-than-expected report on U.S. jobs eased worries that the economy is slowing too sharply.

 U.S. employers added 196,000 jobs last month, more than economists had forecast.
 More importantly, it gave encouragement to economists who said the prior month’s jobs report, which was shockingly weak, may have been an aberration and that the economy can continue to grow, albeit at a slower pace.

 The jobs report also hit a happy medium for markets, strategists said.
-It was neither too low to heighten recession worries nor too high to prod the Federal Reserve to raise interest rates.
+It was neither low enough to heighten recession worries nor high enough to prod the Federal Reserve to raise interest rates.

-The S&P 500 has climbed every day this week, though most of the gains were only modest, and it now sits just 1.6 percent away from its most recent record high, which was set in September.
+The S&P 500 has climbed every day this week, though most of the gains were only modest, and it now sits just 1.4% away from its most recent record high, which was set in September.

-The index has been tacking on more gains since closing out its best quarter in nearly a decade, with a 13.1 percent rise in the first three months of the year.
+The index has been tacking on more gains since closing out its best quarter in nearly a decade, with a 13.1% rise in the first three months of the year.
 If the index ends Friday higher, it would clinch a seven-day winning streak, its longest in a year and a half.

 Stocks around the world have also been climbing as the United States and China say they are making progress on talks to ease their trade war.
 President Donald Trump said Thursday that the U.S. and China were “rounding the turn” in the talks, which resumed Wednesday in Washington.
 No details were announced, but Trump said after meeting with Chinese Vice Premier Liu He that “something monumental” could be announced within weeks.

 Challenges still lay ahead for the market, though, including expectations for the weakest batch of corporate earnings reports in years.
+Economists also still expect growth for economies around the world to slow in 2019.

-KEEPING SCORE: The S&P 500 rose 0.4%, as of 10 a.m.
+KEEPING SCORE: The S&P 500 rose 0.4%, as of 10:30 a.m.
 Eastern time.
-All 11 sectors that make up the index were higher.
-Energy, health care and technology stocks helped lead the way.
+Ten of the 11 sectors that make up the index were higher.
+Energy and health care helped lead the way.

 JOBS REPORT: The stronger-than-expected jobs report helped smooth concerns about the economy, after February’s report initially said just 20,000 jobs were added during the month, which was sharply below the recent pace.
 The government on Friday revised that number to growth of 33,000.

-Average hourly earnings rose 3.2 percent in March from a year earlier, which was weaker than economists’ forecasts.
+Average hourly earnings rose 3.2% in March from a year earlier, which was weaker than economists’ forecasts.
 Markets pay close attention to the numbers because while higher wages help workers afford to buy more things, they also crimp corporate profit margins.

+ENERGIZED RETURNS: Apache, EOG Resources and Anadarko Petroleum all rose at least 3%, as energy-related stocks plowed higher with the price of crude oil.

+The strong jobs report helped expectations for oil demand, and benchmark U.S. crude rose 38 cents to $62.48 per barrel.
+It’s close to hitting its highest settlement price since November.
+Brent crude, the international standard, rose 27 cents to $69.67.

 UPCOMING EARNINGS: Profitability is one of the market’s top concerns as companies line up to begin reporting their first-quarter results next week.

-Analysts expect companies in the S&P 500 to report a nearly 4 percent drop in earnings per share from a year earlier, which would be the first decline since the spring of 2016.
+Analysts expect companies in the S&P 500 to report a nearly 4% drop in earnings per share from a year earlier, which would be the first decline since the spring of 2016.

 The expected drop in profits is due almost entirely to weaker profit margins.
-Analysts are forecasting that revenue grew nearly 5 percent for S&P 500 companies during the quarter and that they held onto less of each $1 of that revenue as profit than a year ago.
+Analysts are forecasting that revenue grew nearly 5% for S&P 500 companies during the quarter.
+Companies are holding on to less of each $1 of revenue as profit than a year ago, analysts say.

 European Council President Donald Tusk proposed a longer time frame, urging the 27 other EU nations to offer the U.K. a flexible extension of up to a year to make sure the nation doesn’t crash out of the bloc in a chaotic and costly way.